Alfredo Campoli: Biography

 Campoli appeared in a number of films and was a guest on the BBC radio programme Desert Island Discs on 21 August 1953.

-Campoli was also a keen bridge player, and died just before a game at the Bridge Club in Princes Risborough, Buckinghamshire, a few miles from his home in Thame, Oxfordshire.
+Campoli was a keen bridge player, and died just before a game at the Bridge Club in Princes Risborough, Buckinghamshire, a few miles from his home in Thame, Oxfordshire.
 His archives are kept at Cambridge University Library.

 A blue plaque dedicated to him was unveiled at 39 North Street, his home in Thame, 14 April 2011.